 Nearby Eateries: The stretch of Kandahar Street that runs parallel to it is lined with restaurants offering different cuisines: Rumah Makan Minang, a casual eatery loved by the locals for its beef rendang and Cicheti for heart-warming Italian food.
 A hidden gem is Rich and Good Cake Shop, with their deliciously fluffy Swiss Rolls at affordable prices.

 Coffee Story.
 This piece was commissioned by coffee roaster ARC which is no longer here.
 The painting shows an interesting contrast between an old style coffee roaster and a modern hipster coffee roaster.
-Right now, the space is occupied by Sultan Gate Restaurant.
+Right now, the space is occupied by Dhia Restaurant.

 Yip Yew Chong is a self-taught artist who has painted over 19 murals in Singapore.
 Inspired by his memories of old Singapore, his murals evoke a sense of nostalgia.